Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Background and Literature Review

 \subsection{Distributed Accountability and Auditing}

 Standard artifacts—model cards \citep{mitchell2019model} and fact sheets \citep{arnold2019factsheets}—target monolithic models.
 Applied to MAS they fail to address diffuse responsibility \citep{rastogi2022distributed}, continual policy drift \citep{jobin2019global}, and aggregation of local harms.
+The recent explosion of Large Language Model (LLM)-based multi-agent systems \citep{Li2024SurveyLLMMAS} has further exacerbated these challenges, as generative agents exhibit complex emergent behaviors that are difficult to trace.

-Recent research begins to fill the gap: \citet{Chan2024Visibility} catalogue visibility tools for peer-to-peer deployments, trading off informativeness and privacy; \citet{Mu2024Responsibility} extend alternating-time temporal logic with quantitative responsibility metrics; \citet{Gyevnar2024CEMA} generate natural-language causal explanations via counterfactual roll-outs, boosting trust in autonomous vehicles; and \citet{Chang2025Chronicles} treat provenance as a chain of custody for LLM-generated artifacts, reconstructable without privileged logs.
+Recent research begins to fill this gap: \citet{Chan2024Visibility} catalogue visibility tools for peer-to-peer deployments, trading off informativeness and privacy; \citet{Mu2024Responsibility} extend alternating-time temporal logic with quantitative responsibility metrics; \citet{Gyevnar2024CEMA} generate natural-language causal explanations via counterfactual roll-outs, boosting trust in autonomous vehicles; and \citet{Chang2025Chronicles} treat provenance as a chain of custody for LLM-generated artifacts. \citet{Ebrahimi2025Survey} systematically survey LLM-based MAS through the ``pillars of responsibility'' (reliability, transparency, accountability, and fairness), while \citet{Raza2025TRiSM} adapt the Trust, Risk, and Security Management (TRiSM) framework specifically for agentic AI.
+Furthermore, \citet{Solomon2025LumiMAS} propose LumiMAS, a comprehensive framework for real-time monitoring and enhanced observability in multi-agent systems, highlighting the critical need for runtime oversight.